technofocus-pte/cpltextnsibltdeepdepth/Lab 7/Lab 7 - Build Multi-Agent solution using Azure AI Agent Service with Semantic Kernel.md

 ## Exercise 2: Multi Agent Orchestration

+In this exercise, we will set up the Visual Studio Code and install the pre requisites that are needed for the execution.
 1. From your VM, open the **Visual Studio Code**.

     ![A screenshot of a computer AI-generated content may be